 One of the reasons is that many foods contain hidden sugars, including some foods that you wouldn’t even consider to be sweet.

-In fact, even products marketed as "light" or "low-fat" often contain more sugar than the regular versions (6).
+In fact, even products marketed as “light” or “low fat” can contain more sugar than their regular counterparts (

-Here are 18 foods and drinks that contain way more sugar than you would think.
+Here are 17 foods and drinks that may contain more sugar than you’d think.

-Yogurt can be a highly nutritious food.
+Yogurt can be highly nutritious.
 However, not all yogurt is created equal.

-Like many other low-fat products, low-fat yogurts have sugar added to them to enhance flavor.
+Like many other low fat products, low fat yogurts often contain added sugar to enhance their flavor.

-For example, a single cup (245 grams) of low-fat yogurt can contain up to 47 grams of sugar, which is 12 teaspoons.
-This is more than the daily limit for men and women in just a single cup of so-called "healthy" yogurt (8).
+For example, a single cup (245 grams) of low fat yogurt can contain over 45 grams of sugar, which is about 11 teaspoons.
+This is more than the daily limit for men and women in just a single cup (

-However, 2 tablespoons of it can contain around 14 grams of sugar, or over 3 teaspoons (13).
+However, 2 tablespoons (around 28 grams) of sauce can contain around 9 grams of sugar.
+This is over 2 teaspoons worth (

-In fact, up to 40% of the weight of BBQ sauce may be pure sugar (13).
+In fact, around 33% of the weight of BBQ sauce may be pure sugar (

-If you are liberal with your servings, this makes it easy to consume a lot of sugar without meaning to.
+If you’re liberal with your servings, this makes it easy to consume a lot of sugar without meaning to.

-To make sure you aren't getting too much, check the labels and choose the sauce with the least amount of added sugar.
-And remember to watch your portions.
+To make sure you aren’t getting too much, check the labels and choose the sauce with the least amount of added sugar.
+Also, remember to watch your portion size.

-Ketchup is one of the most popular condiments worldwide, but like BBQ sauce, it is often loaded with sugar.
+Ketchup is one of the most popular condiments worldwide, but — like BBQ sauce — it’s often loaded with sugar.

-Try to be mindful of your portion size when using ketchup and remember that a single tablespoon of ketchup contains 1 teaspoon of sugar (14).
+Try to be mindful of your portion size when using ketchup, and remember that a single tablespoon of ketchup contains nearly 1 teaspoon of sugar (

-However, despite seeming like a healthy choice, these vitamins and minerals come with a large dose of sugar and very little fiber.
+However, when choosing a fruit juice, pick one that’s labeled 100% fruit juice, as sugar-sweetened versions can come with a large dose of sugar and very little fiber.

-In fact, there can be just as much sugar in fruit juice as there is in a sugary drink like Coke.
-The poor health outcomes that have been convincingly linked to sugary soda may be linked to fruit juices too (15, 16, 17).
+In fact, there can be just as much sugar in sugar-sweetened fruit juice as there is in a sugary drink like Coke.
+The poor health outcomes that have been linked to sugary soda may likewise be linked to fruit juices with added sugar (

-It's best to choose whole fruit and minimize your intake of fruit juices.
+Choose whole fruit or 100% fruit juice when possible, and minimize your intake of sugar-sweetened fruit juices.

 Added sugars are often hidden in foods that we don’t even consider to be sweet, such as spaghetti sauce.